RHallanger/Misc-Scripts-Hallanger/README.md

 Welcome to my personal repository where I store the random scripts and projects that I make.

-I am by no means professional with coding and these scripts and projects are more experimental in nature.
+I am by no means a professional with coding and these scripts and projects are more experimental in nature.

 <h2>
 OMP-Installer